There have not been any major changes since my last update about our Astro Van conversion, but two pretty good upgrades!

 We paid $45 for a roll of Reflectix Bubble foil which covered all of our Astro Van’s windows and windscreen.
 OK, it almost did, Jean Robert ran out at the last window (driver’s side) and had to use patch up the leftovers with foil tape to finish.

 The insulation is great stuff; it is very easy to cut to fit and sits in the window frame well.
 At night, the windows just appear dark, and you really couldn’t tell it was foil insulation until very close to the vehicle.
 Perfect for stealth/wild camping!

 Testing our new window covers

-The foil insulation is a much better solution in this respect.
-The foil insulation blocks provides a complete black-out, great for sleeping anytime!
+The foil insulation is a much better solution than curtains, providing a complete black-out, great for sleeping anytime!
 (Yes, the lighting looks very odd in this photo; it turns out that it is difficult to get it right when you have covered up all the windows and door with foil!)

 We haven’t tested our new window covers on a camping trip yet, so I will most likely write a little more on my next update.
 By the next update, Jean Robert may have started on more inside construction.

 PIN this post for future reference by saving the above image